1) The 1st Bundesliga

 41 18 +13.20 32.20% 16.12 +1.88

-Note: The computer calculates the goal expectations (and the individually maintained home advantage not shown here) according to a specially developed – of course explainable and highly logical – algorithm.
+Note: According to a specially developed – of course explainable and highly logical – algorithm, the computer calculates the goal expectations (and the individually maintained home advantage not shown here) to these goal expectations.
 These in turn are offset against the probabilities of occurrence, in the past by simulation, today long since by a function derived from the simulation results).
 These goal expectancy values have also long since proved to be competitive in goal number betting on the betting market.

 Goal expectation Home Away Total

 Note: The determination is calculated as the sum of the squares of the individual probabilities.
-This measures how much one can commit to a favourite in a certain pairing.
-The higher a favourite position is, the higher the sum of the squares, but also the more “certain” the occurrence of the event.
+This measures how much you can commit to a favourite in a certain pairing.
+The higher a favourite position, the higher the sum of the squares, but also the more “certain” the occurrence of the event.
 The mathematical question in itself is even more how far one can commit, since one cannot really determine this value.
 Events are predicted whose probabilities are unknown.
-Nevertheless, one can check the quality in the long term by comparing expected/occurred events.
+Nevertheless, the quality can be checked in the long term by comparing expected/occurred events.